sksumit141/Screenshot-Taker/README.md

 # 📸 Screenshot Taker

-A web application built with Node.js, Express, HTML, CSS, and Puppeteer that allows users to take screenshots of web pages by entering a URL.
+A web application built with Node.js, Express, HTML, CSS, and Puppeteer that allows users to take screenshots of the web pages.
 The application captures the screenshot and provides it for download.

 ![Screenshot Taker Interface](screenshot.png)